pywbem/pywbemtools/README.rst

 servers.
 The tools are written in pure Python and support Python 2 and Python 3.

+Pywbemtools includes the following tools:

-At this point, pywbemtools includes a single command line tool named ``pywbemcli`` that uses the `pywbem package on Pypi`_ to issue operations to a WBEM server using the `CIM/WBEM standards`_ defined by the `DMTF`_ to perform system management tasks.
+* ``pywbemcli`` - A command line utility that uses the `pywbem package on Pypi`_ to issue operations to a WBEM server using the `CIM/WBEM standards`_ defined by the `DMTF`_ to perform system management tasks.

+* ``pywbemlistener`` - A command line utility that manages WBEM indication listeners running as background processes on the local system.
+These listeners use the `pywbem package on Pypi`_ to receive indications sent by a WBEM server using the `CIM/WBEM standards`_ defined by the `DMTF`_.

 CIM/WBEM standards are used for a wide variety of systems management tasks in the industry including DMTF management standards and the `SNIA`_